dibaloke/dibaloke.github.io/_pages/about.md

 I am interested in all topics in machine and deep learning with most experience in computer vision and graph neural networks.
 My current research focuses on vision+x models and their interpretability.
 At the moment I am exploring vision+x models used in computational pathology and how to understand their predictions.

-Previously I was a lecturer in the Electrical, Electronic and Communication (EECE) department,[MIST](https://mist.ac.bd/).
+Previously I was a lecturer in the Electrical, Electronic and Communication (EECE) department, [MIST](https://mist.ac.bd/).

 ------